awsdocs/aws-control-tower-guide/doc_source/accounts.md

 To view a specific account on the **Organization** page, you can choose **Accounts only** from the dropdown menu at the upper right, and then select the name of your account from the table\.
 Alternatively, you can select the name of the parent OU from the table, and you can view a list of all accounts within that OU on the **Details** page for that OU\.

 On the **Organization** page and the**Account details** page, you can see the account's **State**, which is one of these:
 + **Not enrolled** – The account is a member of the parent OU, but it is not fully managed by AWS Control Tower\.
-If the parent OU is registered, the account is governed by the preventive guardrails configured for its registered parent OU, but the OU’s detective guardrails do not apply to this account\.
-If the parent OU is unregistered, no guardrails apply to this account\.
+If the parent OU is registered, the account is governed by the preventive controls configured for its registered parent OU, but the OU’s detective controls do not apply to this account\.
+If the parent OU is unregistered, no controls apply to this account\.
 + **Enrolling** – Your account is being brought into governance by AWS Control Tower\.
-We are aligning the account with the guardrail configuration for the parent OU\.
+We are aligning the account with the control configuration for the parent OU\.
 This process may require several minutes per account resource\.
-+ **Enrolled** – The account is governed by the guardrails configured for its parent OU\.
++ **Enrolled** – The account is governed by the controls configured for its parent OU\.
 It is fully managed by AWS Control Tower\.
 + **Enrollment failed** – AWS Control Tower could not enroll the account\.
 For more information, see [Common causes for failure of enrollment](quick-account-provisioning.md#common-causes-for-enrollment-failure)\.
 + **Update available** – This account can be updated\.
 Accounts in this state are still **Enrolled**, but the account must be updated to reflect recent changes made to your environment\.
 To update a single account, navigate to the account detail page and select **Update account**\.